Dolph Ziggler and Robert Roode

-Dolph Ziggler and Robert Roode, sometimes referred to as The Dirty Dawgs, were a professional wrestling tag team performed in WWE, where they are former one-time WWE Raw Tag Team Champions and one-time WWE SmackDown Tag Team Champions.
+Dolph Ziggler and Robert Roode, sometimes referred to as The Dirty Dawgs or The Dirty Dogs, were a professional wrestling tag team in WWE, where they are former one-time Raw Tag Team Champions and one-time SmackDown Tag Team Champions.

+After a feud between them in 2017, Roode and Ziggler began to work as a tag team in 2019, winning the Raw Tag Team Championship, retaining it for 29 days.
+The duo also won the SmackDown Tag Team Championship, retaining it for 128 days.
+During their time as a tag team, Ziggler also won the NXT Championship.
+The team disbanded in June 2022 after Roode suffered an injury.

 History

-After being randomly paired together on the August 26 episode of Raw, Dolph Ziggler teamed with Robert Roode to win a tag-team turmoil match to earn a Raw Tag Team Championship match at Clash of Champions.
-At the event, Ziggler and Roode won the titles from Seth Rollins and Braun Strowman.
+After being paired together on the August 26, 2019 episode of Raw, Dolph Ziggler and Robert Roode won a tag team turmoil match to earn a Raw Tag Team Championship shot at Clash of Champions.
+At the event on September 15, they won the titles from Seth Rollins and Braun Strowman.
 On the October 14 episode of Raw, Ziggler and Roode lost the titles to The Viking Raiders (Erik and Ivar), ending their reign at 29 days, and they were drafted to the SmackDown brand as part of the 2019 WWE Draft.